Barrie R. Bonsal

 Adjunct Professor, Department of Geography, University of Saskatchewan.

-Adjunct Professor, Department of Geography, University of Victoria.
+Adjunct Professor, Department of Environment and Geography, University of Manitoba.